Aerobic methane production: In aquatic environments

-Supersaturation of methane in oxygenated, near-surface ocean water is a phenomenon which has been widely observed, but which is still poorly understood.
-Methane is often 10–75% supersaturated in the oxygenated surface mixed-layer, causing the ocean to contribute methane to the atmosphere.
-One possible source for this supersaturated methane is the degradation of dissolved water-column methylphosphonate.
-The importance of the degradation of methylphosphonate in the production of CH4 in the ocean is likely variable and may be related to the availability of Fe, N, and P in the water column.
+Supersaturation of methane in oxygenated, near-surface water in oceans, lakes and rivers is a phenomenon which has been widely observed, but which is still poorly understood.
+Methane is often 10–75% supersaturated in the oxygenated surface mixed layer of oceans, and up to 1000% in lakes causing aquatic envirionments to contribute methane to the atmosphere.

+Several sources and mechanisms have been identified for the production of methane in aquatic environments.
+One such source is the degradation of dissolved water column methylphosphonate.
+The importance of the degradation of methylphosphonate in the production of CH4 in the ocean is likely variable and may be related to the availability of Fe, N, and P in the water column and to the presence and nature of the enzymatic machinery that processes the methylphosphonates.